 Ruskin had a passion for this building all through his life.
 He considered it to be the epitome of architecture.
 It combined exotic styling and a rich, varied selection of materials.

-The painting of St. Mark's in The Guild of St. George collection was painted by John W. Bunney.
+The painting above of St Mark's Cathedral, Venice in The Guild of St. George collection was painted by John W Bunney.